lauraa0055/github-tutorial/README.md

 You see how infront of the filename it says "(master)".
 That means that file is now a **repository**.
 **Repository:** a foldier that has git in it (can also be called a repo)

+**IF YOU INITIZALIZED GIT IN WORKSPACE:** use this! rm --chached <file>

+  Although, if you want to forcefully delete a file that has git in it, use: rm -rf .git

 **So what now?**
     Well, now you have a repository.
 So let's **add** something to it.